tylern4/clas12_analysis/README.md

 # clas12_analysis

-Quick test to show hipo2root is working and output a few histograms to a root file.
+Quick test to show dst2root is working and output a few histograms to a root file.

 Prerequisites:
 * [cern root](https://root.cern.ch/)
-* pyroot

 ### cpp
 A c++ example can be found in the cpp folder.

 To build: